In this tutorial, we will show you how to connect and use IMU module on your Rover.

 By default, the IMU will work on hSens2 port.
-You can change it to hSens1 by modifying params.h in
+You can change it to hSens1 by modifying the params.h file in

-Connect the sensor pins according to CORE2 manual
+Connect the sensor pins according to the CORE2 manual.

 You can use female jumper cables, or create your own IDC cable, like this one: